St. Bede inducts Class of 2024 into Hall of Fame

 As captain of the football team in his senior year, he earned a reputation as one of the most competitive, hard-nosed, and intense tacklers on the field.
 After Van Daele graduated from college, Gaughan remarked that Van Daele was “the only player he ever coached who he thought could play in the NFL.”

-Unfortunately, due to an arm and hand injury, the last football game Van Daele ever played was the team’s victory over undefeated Marquette, which ended in a score of 48-6 on their home field.
+Unfortunately, because of an arm and hand injury, the last football game Van Daele ever played was the team’s 48-6 victory over undefeated Marquette.
 The injury occurred after the game when his hand went through a window, resulting in severe damage.
-After a total of seven surgeries, his hand was saved and made usable.
+After seven surgeries, his hand was saved and made usable.

 “St. Bede is the place I love more than any other in the world,” Van Daele said.